 ‘First impressions, they say, are the last.’
 This holds true even for testing which helps undo any mistakes that might have been made in an otherwise perfect software.
 Testing is slowly manifesting itself as a business issue.
 The reason is that a product launch needs both time and money and so its success or failure in the market is closely linked with that of the business.
 Moreover, these days all companies are so dependent on IT that it is impossible to separate the two.

 In 2013, the Obama administration came up with a health care plan named Obamacare.
 When it was launched in the form of a website, the users were confronted with many errors.
 While some blamed heavy traffic on the site others felt that coding was faulty.
 Whatever the cause, it could have been solved by adequate testing.
-People were looking forward to this landmark act and it did leave the administration red-faced and the President had to apologies to the people.
+People were looking forward to this landmark act and it did leave the administration red-faced and the president had to apologize to the people.

 Testing is being recognized as being integral in any organization today and this is what excites us at Testnerds.